 Joker’s argument throughout the entire Killing Joke storyline is that what turned him “crazy” could turn anyone crazy, which he tries to prove with his carnival of horrors.
 He wants to reduce Lt.
-Gordon to his basest level, to quite literally driving him insane with his own one bad day.
+Gordon to his basest level, quite literally to drive him insane with his own one bad day.

 The thing about this quote is that many people can relate to it.
 That’s where the idea of “snapping” comes from – you’ve had all you can stand, and because you haven’t taken care of yourself, you snap.

-This can of course mean different things for different people, but it essentially boils down to a mental breakdown.
-This could be when someone collapses down into tears, yells out in frustration, or at worst, hurts themselves or others in some way.
+This can, of course, mean different things for different people, but it essentially boils down to a mental breakdown.
+This could be when someone collapses into tears, yells out in frustration, or, at worst, hurts themselves or others somehow.

-At its most intense, you quite literally lose your mind because you can no longer cope with reality, which is what Joker says has happened to him.
+At its most intense, you lose your mind because you can no longer cope with reality, which Joker says has happened to him.

 Only he’s above the rest of the world because he admits that he’s crazy, while others like Batman still pretend and play the game to act as if they are normal.